 - Routines that the children are used to, for example, swimming lessons, playgroups, etc.

 At this stage, you should outline any routines or house rules that the nanny will need to be aware of.
 This can include any specific dietary requirements, any medical issues relating to your children or more general house rules that you would like your nanny to uphold, for example, limiting the use of mobile phones.
 Read up on what nannies are and what they do, here.

 Questions to consider asking a potential nanny

-You should start the interview by asking the nanny to introduce themselves and tell you a little bit about their life.
-Then you should move on to asking questions directly related to the job on offer - these might include:
+Once you have outlined the role of the nanny, you should move on to asking questions directly related to the job on offer - these might include:

-- What do you think are the qualities that make a good nanny?
+Similarly, you can ask what they think are the qualities that make a good nanny?

 - Tell me about your best childcare job to date and what made it enjoyable.